 In the current chapter, we will be looking at nested loops and how to use

 for loops to draw various figures on the console, that contain symbols and signs, ordered in rows and columns on the console.
-We will use single and nested loops (loops that stay in other loops), calculations and checks, in order to print on the console simple and not so simple figures by specified sizes.
+We will use single and nested loops (loops that stay in other loops), calculations, and checks, to print on the console simple and not so simple figures by specified sizes.

 Print on the console a rectangle made out of 10 x 10 asterisks.